-- The Phrase selector in the Animator (looks like an octave of piano keys) click any of the "white" keys to select one of the available piano phrases. - The Tempo selector in the Animator lets you select one of three available playback speeds (standard, half time, double time). - The pentagon-shaped Pentamorph in the same section lets you select one of its five options by clicking on the corresponding name.
+- The Phrase selector in the Animator (looks like an octave of piano keys) click any of the "white" keys to select one of the available piano phrases. - The Tempo selector in the Animator lets you select one of three available playback speeds (standard, half time, double time). - The Pedal switches in the Piano section have pedal shapes as found on grand pianos. - The pentagon-shaped Pentamorph in the same section lets you select one of its five options by clicking on the corresponding name.
 You can also seamlessly morph between options by dragging the white button up or down like a vertically aligned fader. - When assigning smart chords to keys or pads on your keyboard in the Smart Chord section dialog, you can make multiple selections; i.e. choose to select a bass note, one of two inversions and a modifier.